farzadghanei/mute/README.rst

 License
 -------

-`mute` is an open source project released under the terms of the MIT license.
+`mute` is an open source project released under the terms of the `MIT license <https://opensource.org/licenses/MIT>`_.

 The MIT License (MIT)